-As an exempt securities salesperson, I feel that it is necessary to comment on the proposed changes for regulating the exempt securities market in Alberta.
+As an exempt securities Sales Consultant, I feel that it is necessary to comment on the proposed changes for regulating the exempt securities market in Alberta.
 The proposed changes will do very little to actually protect investors, which from my understanding is the desired outcome at the end of the day.

-The suggested changes really "miss the mark" for a number of reasons including the following:
+The suggested changes really "Miss the Mark" for a number of reasons including the following:

-1) Currently when having investors sign up for an investment into these offerings, the investor must sign two copies (and in some cases more copies than that) of WARNING pages that are clearly bolded and cannot be mistaken as anything other than a WARNING.
-Those pages are taken right out of the offering memorandums prepared which very clearly (and frighteningly in most cases) explain all potential risks of the project and investment, including numerous unlikely and extremely "worst case" scenarios.
-The investors must sign these forms stating clearly that they understand the risks of the investment and that they are prepared and able to lose their money if the project doesn't go as planned and any combination of the very real risks occur.
+Currently when having investors sign up for a Real Estate Investment into these offerings, the investor must sign several copies of the Risk Acknowledgement which is marked in Bold Letters on the page - WARNING and cannot be mistaken as anything other than a WARNING.
+Those pages are prepared and taken right out of the offering memorandum which very clearly explains all the potential risks of the project and investment, including numerous unlikely and extremely "worst case" scenarios.
+The investors must sign these forms stating clearly that they understand the risks of the investment and that they are prepared and able to lose their money if the project doesn't go as planned or any combination of the very real risks that can occur during the project.

-To have a client fill out a KYC form in addition to this would be pointless given the circumstances.
-If a KYC is really necessary, then surely all of the risk explanations can be dropped from the offering memorandums.
+To have a client complete a KYC (know your client) form in addition to this would be pointless given the circumstances.
+If a KYC form is really necessary, then surely all of the risk explanations and Risk Acknowledgement can be removed from the Offering Memorandum and Subscription Agreement.
 But the current set up is clearly more effective in protecting investors.
-I have personally experienced (on numerous occasions) investors who liked the concept of the projects being discussed right down to the fine details until fully reviewing the offering memorandums as required.
-Potential investors who were previously extremely excited about making an investment have been sent running for the hills after reading all of the risk factors noted in the documents.
+I have personally experienced on several occasions potential investors who liked the concept of the real estate projects being discussed right down to the fine details until fully reviewing the offering memorandums as required.
+Potential investors who were previously extremely excited about making an investment have been sent running for the hills after reading all of the risk factors noted in the offering memorandums and subscription agreement.
 And that has happened even on extremely secure projects with considerably more security than any mutual fund on the market.
 I have even heard potential investors comment that they "cannot believe ANYONE would invest in this after reading that document".
 I'm all in favor for protecting investors, as are any ethical promoters, but this will be about as effective as the gun registry!